Why Capital Flows Matter

 Flows make it easier to judge whether a narrative is attracting real capital.
 A macro story may sound persuasive, but allocation behavior shows whether investors are actually funding that view.
 If money continues moving toward the same assets, sectors, or regions over time, the case for durable support becomes stronger.
 If commentary is loud but capital does not follow, the interpretation becomes weaker.

-This matters because lasting market support usually depends on continued sponsorship, not on a single burst of buying.
+Lasting market support usually depends on continued sponsorship rather than on a single burst of buying.
 Flows can therefore help explain why some moves extend while others fade quickly.
 They do not explain every price change by themselves, but they do show whether participation is broadening, holding, or draining away.

 Why flows matter beyond local price moves